HTML-AND-CSS-PROJECTS/Testimonials-grid-section-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/) - This helped me understand more about css grid.
+-(https://www.w3schools.com) - This helped me understand more about css grid.
 I really liked the way syntax are explained and will use it going forward.

 ## Author